thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 I've omitted some details, but you get the idea.
 The body of our let is implied by whatever follows in our expression, and our expression is a flat sequence of lets ending in an application.
-It's important for scoping and name resolution that we remember of let is within each other, but for the parse tree it suffices and simplifies to have them laid out flat.
+For scoping and name resolution, we must remember the lets are within each other, but for the parse tree it suffices to have them laid out flat.
 It is important that our sequence is terminated by the app.
+It ensures all our let bindings have a body.
 For example, this would be invalid syntax:

 ```rs